dwgrossberg/todo-list/README.md

 - An undo button that restores deleted tasks and projects
   ![taskComplete](src/assets/undoSearch.png)

-- Keeps track of each user's tasks and projects with `localStorage`
+- Keeps track of each user's tasks and projects with HTML 5's built-in `localStorage`
   ![taskComplete](src/assets/localStorage.png)

 ---